Priyanshu123-coder/todo-app/README.md

-# Todo App — Priyanshu Singh
+# TASK MANAGER APP — Priyanshu Singh

 A clean and premium todo application built with vanilla HTML, CSS, and JavaScript.